hueyyeng/GOT/index_ot12.md

 **There is no macOS version?**

-Officially nope.
+macOS is not officially supported despite being offered on iOS platforms.
 There is alternative way to run either the PC or iOS on macOS but it is beyond the scope of this OT.

+**Can I run it on Linux?**
+Technically yes using Proton but it is not officially supported.
+Refer to the Linux section below for more details.

 **Is this an MMO?**